googleapis/google-auth-library-java/README.md

 </dependencyManagement>
 ```

-Otherwise, if you don't plan using libraries-bom, see the next section on
+If you don't plan using libraries-bom or the client libraries, see the next section on
-_Google Auth Library Bill of Materials_.
+[Google Auth Library Bill of Materials](#google-auth-library-bill-of-materials) to just import the relevant

-### Using Maven
+Auth modules.

 #### Google Auth Library Bill of Materials
-In order to ensure transitive dependencies and the modules themselves are aligned with each other,
-we rely on the Google Auth Library Bill of Materials.
-Please add this to your dependency management
+Alternatively, you can use the Google Auth Library Bill of Materials to ensure that the Auth modules
-section as follows:
+and relevant transitive dependencies are compatible.

+##### Maven
+Add the following your pom.xml file

 [//]: # ({x-version-update-start:google-auth-library-bom:released})
 ```xml